(Disclosure: Some of the links below may be affiliate links)

 I see two ways of adding some margin of safety to this part of the plan:

-- You could wait a set number of years after you are 100% FI before executing this plan.
+- You could wait several years after being 100% FI before executing this plan.
 Doing so would give you an important buffer for the following years.

 I think that aiming for a higher percentage is what makes the most sense here.
 If you aim for 110% (or more or less, it is up to you!), you will significantly increase the safety of your FIRE plan.

-Once again, you will also increase the time you need to reach your goal.
-For example, increasing your goal to 110% FI is the same as trying to reach 110% of your FI number.
+Once again, you will also increase your time to reach your goal.
+For example, increasing your goal to 110% FI is the same as reaching 110% of your FI number.
 So, it will take you 10% longer to achieve that goal.

 Aim for a larger success rate